Why Prince George's County needs more wireless infrastructure.

 With a population of more than 863,000, Washington, D.C.’s dynamic neighboring county of Prince George’s offers a friendly business climate, skilled workers and an outstanding quality of life.
 It’s home to many diverse urban, suburban and rural communities; top-tier educational institutions such as the University of Maryland; a world-class technology and aerospace sector; and many federal facilities including Joint Base Andrews Naval Air Facility Washington, NASA’s Goddard Space Flight Center, the Food and Drug Administration (FDA) and the National Oceanic and Atmospheric Administration (NOAA).
 It also welcomes many visitors every year to a wealth of recreational, sports and cultural attractions—National Harbor, Six Flags America, FedEx Field and countless festivals and events.

 Here, demand for mobile data is growing exponentially—and improved wireless connectivity is a necessity, primarily for public safety.
-Today, 80 percent of 911 calls are placed from a mobile device, and fast, reliable wireless connectivity is critical in providing immediate access to police officers, firefighters and other first responders.
+In many areas, 80 percent of 911 calls are placed from a mobile device, and fast, reliable wireless connectivity is critical in providing immediate access to police officers, firefighters and other first responders.
 Small cell solutions, or “small cells,” have emerged as a key component of upgrading and enhancing Prince George’s County’s existing wireless infrastructure.
 Small cells often are used to complement existing infrastructure, such as towers, to add much-needed coverage and capacity in highly populated areas.

 Discover more about small cells and the benefits they'll bring to your community.